cklutzke/StaticTGC/README.md

 2. Globally install vue-cli 3 (currently in beta) by running "npm install -g @vue/cli".
 Confirm that you installed version 3 by running "vue -V".

-3. Clone the desired branch of this repo to your local machine.
+3. Clone this repo to your local machine.
+Checkout the latest branch: currently this is [session].

 4. Install all dependencies automatically by running "npm install" in the project root directory.

 5. Run "vue ui" to start the vue-cli console.
-Open the project.
+Import the project.
 Run the Serve task.
 This will serve the project on localhost:8080 with hot reloading.

 TODO List --------------------------

-Update the "Hello, World" display, based on who is logged in.

-Test the GETTING STARTED instructions above on a clean machine.

 Put a part in the shopping cart.